ColoradoChristianUniversity/CIS-230-SP25/Ethics/Ethics-JD-Week2.md

 Script:

-- Me: So, after looking at the machine learning data, it seems the easiest way to meet your efficiency goals would be to lay off a significantart of your work force, however I would advise against this due to the potential setbacks that may occur as a result.
+- Me: So, after looking at the machine learning data, it seems the easiest way to meet your efficiency goals would be to lay off a significant part of your work force, however I would advise against this due to the potential setbacks that may occur as a result.
 - Customer: Ok but we would really like to achieve our goal and are willing to do whatever it takes even if it means firing people.
 - Me: I understand that but firing that many people might hurt you companies brand image and you may fall into legal trouble from angry employees.
 We can look at alternative strategies that might not have as drastic of a conclusion than firing many of your employees if that would be ok.